justpush-simracing/JustPush-Plugin/README.md

   -  General support from the developer and community
   -  A community-based repository for free profiles that use JustPush! buttons

-### Enhanced Features
+### Upgraded Features
-Enhanced features are available for a modest $1/month, providing an entry point into premium functionality with some limitations.
+Upgraded features are available for a modest $1/month, providing an entry point into premium functionality with some limitations.

 - Fully color-customizable icons (borders, activation backgrounds)
 - Smart `open/close profile` buttons for effortless track and pitstop profile navigation
 - Limited access to Active Buttons
   - Auto Fuel and Auto Pressure buttons will automatically calculate and _display_ recommendations while on track, but they can only be _applied_ in garage (setup menu).
-- Membership to the Enhanced tier grants access to the Member channel in [JustPush!
+- Membership to the Upgraded tier grants access to the Member channel in [JustPush!
 SimRacing Discord](https://discord.com/invite/She54PX85k) for:
   - Prioritized support from the developer and member community
   - Access to more frequently released stable builds than Core tier